Last Updated on November 25, 2020 by Janet Frost

 Let’s Go!
 Learn Things about The Wild West…

 National Cowboy & Western Heritage Museum in Oklahoma City, OK

 Wyatt Earp is one of the most recognized names of The Wild West.
 Along with his brothers; James, Virgil, and Morgan, Wyatt criss-crossed the West.
 Wyatt and best friend, Doc Holliday, spent their lives on every side of the law.
 They were drifters, gamblers, speculators, deputies, and murderers(?).
 Like so much of the Wild West history, the line between good guy and bad guy was very grey.
 Always on the hunt for a “get rich quick” scheme, Wyatt found plenty of trouble.
-His exploits in towns like Dodge City, KS and Tombstone, AZ are legendary and romanticized.
+Wyatt Earp exploits are legendary in towns like Dodge City, KS and Tombstone, AZ.
 It is fun to visit these spots but the true story of Wyatt Earp takes some digging to get beyond the legends and hype.

 Lincoln County Wars